cap-js/attachments/README.md

 The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.

-- When using SAP HANA as the storage target, multitenancy support depends on the consuming application.
-In most cases, multitenancy is achieved by using a dedicated schema for each tenant, providing strong data isolation at the database level.
 - When using an [object store](storage-targets/cds-feature-attachments-oss) as the storage target, true multitenancy is not yet implemented (as of version 2.1.0).
 In this case, all blobs are stored in a single bucket, and tenant data is not separated.

 > [!Note]